fcr3/aeolux/README.md

 Ronel SOLOMON - ronelsolomon@berkeley.edu
 Jad GHADDAR - jadghaddar@berkeley.edu
 ```
-Contact Christian Reyes for repository questions or post a GitHub issues, and contact aeolux.ai@gmail.com for other questions.
+Contact Christian Reyes for repository questions or post a GitHub issue, and contact aeolux.ai@gmail.com for other questions.

 ## <a name="Credits"></a>Credits